aerospike-community/tinkerbench/tools/tinkerbench2/README2.md

 -   \--ags, -a (String, Default localhost) – One or more graph nodes’ IP address or host name.
 To provide multiple nodes, each node must be paired with this argument. **Examples**:
     -   `–ags myGraphNodeName`
     -   `-ags 10.1.1.1123`
-    -   `-a 10.1.1.1123 -a 10.1.1.1124 -a 10.1.1.1125` Providing multiple graph node addresses
+    -   `“-a 10.1.1.1123 -ags 10.1.1.1124 -a 10.1.1.1125”`
+        Example of providing multiple graph node addresses
 -   \--port (Integer, Default 8182) – Graph node’s connection port number.
--   \--QueriesPerSec, -q (Integer, Default 100) -- The targeted number of queries per seconds.
+-   \--QueriesPerSec, -qps, -q (Integer, Default 100) -- The targeted number of queries per seconds.
 TinkerBench will try to achieve and maintain this target for the query duration based on the scheduler and worker arguments.
 See \<\*\*tuning\> for additional information.
 -   \--duration, -d (Time, Default 15 minutes) -- The time duration the query is executed for analysis.
 This would be the main workload for complete analysis.
 This duration should be long enough for TinkerBench to achieve its’ targeted query rate.
 The value can take multiple forms.
 They are:
     -   [ISO 8601](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html) format **Example**: PT1H2M3.5S – one hour, 2 minutes and 3.5 seconds
     -   A number (integer) of seconds **Example**: 45 – 45 seconds